 |Frame Rate||6 FPS||5 FPS||6 FPS||5 FPS||5 FPS|

-Even though the Nikon D5600 is number one on this list, remember that it isn’t necessarily the best camera for your needs.
-If you’d rather pay $100 extra for dual pixel AF and 4K video, while losing out on some autofocus performance, the new Canon SL3 could be the top choice.
+Even though the Canon SL3 is number one on this list, remember that it isn’t necessarily the best camera for your needs.
+If you’d rather pay $50 extra for better autofocus and forego 4K video, the D5600 might be your top choice.
 Or, if you want great advanced controls and top build quality, the Pentax K-70 could be the way to go.
-You could even pick a completely different option on this list if it fits your needs better, like D3400 for its impressive value or any camera you find on sale for a great price.
+The same is true of the D3400 for its impressive value, or any camera you find on sale for a great price.
 The point is, you have plenty of options.

 That said, I hope this article gave you a good idea of where to start when you’re looking for an entry-level DSLR.
 There are so many cameras available today that things can get a bit overwhelming, but the list above encompasses nearly every current entry-level DSLR available today, as of mid 2019, with the exception of some older Canon DSLRs still sold new.
 Keep in mind that the prices on these cameras fluctuate, sometimes quite a bit.
 If you get a good deal on any of the cameras in this article, it could be worth taking.
 Again, there’s not a dud in the bunch – just some cameras priced higher or lower than they should be, based on their competitors.